PRTG Manual: Update From Previous Versions

 - Up to PRTG 8, all data in the registry was stored in a subkey that reflected a PRTG version number (v7 or v8).
 As of PRTG 9, this subkey is omitted and registry data is stored directly under the key HKEY_LOCAL_MACHINE\SOFTWARE\Paessler\PRTG Network Monitor (on 32-bit systems), respectively HKEY_LOCAL_MACHINE\SOFTWARE\Wow6432Node\Paessler\PRTG Network Monitor (on 64-bit systems).
 During setup, all registry values are moved to the new key.

 We strongly recommend that you see the system requirements before you update to the newest version.
 Officially supported operating systems, browsers, and other requirements may have changed since PRTG 8.

 Updating from PRTG 7 to Newest PRTG Version

 - Regarding custom sensors, the interpretation of returned values is handled more strictly as of PRTG 8.
 If you use custom sensors with PRTG 7, these may not work with the newest PRTG version if they do not fully apply to the API definition.

-For all other predecessor products, a direct data import into the newest version is not possible.
+For all other previous products, a direct data import to the newest version is not possible.